bharatagrawal/xerosploit/README.md

 Xerosploit
 =
-Xerosploit is a penetration testing toolkit whose goal is to perform man in the middle attacks for testing purposes.
-It brings various modules that allow to realise efficient attacks, and also allows to carry out denial of service attacks and port scanning.
+Xerosploit is a penetration testing toolkit whose goal is to perform a man in the middle attacks for testing purposes.
+It brings various modules that allow realizing efficient attacks and also allows to carry out denial of service attacks and port scanning.
 Powered by <a href="https://www.bettercap.org"> bettercap</a> and <a href="https://www.bettercap.org"> nmap</a>.

 ![](http://i.imgur.com/bbr48Ep.png)